lunayuehuang/MSE544_Week2_Hands_on/README.md

 To train the CNN on Hyak, you will need to copy the code from the jupyter notebook and put them into a python script file.
 The code up to the training part has been transferred to the python script file `marco.py` for you.

+### Step 3: Train the CNN on Hyak interactive node.<a name="step3"></a>

+a.
+Upload marcodata.tar.gz, marco.py to Hyak(should work under the directorynamed in your username under /gscratch/stf/ on Hyak)

+b.
+Unzip the marcodata with command: `tar -xf ./marcodata.tar.gz`, you will see afolder named marcodata

+c.
+Configure the python environment by the following commands:

+- `module load foster/python/miniconda/3.8`
+  - This is to load the preinstalled anaconda on Hyak.
+- `conda create -n marco1 keras tensorflow scikit-learn pandas pillow`
+  - This is to create a python environment named marco1 with all needed python packages installed.
+- `conda init bash`
+  - You will need to initiate conda if this is your first time using it on Hyak.
+- `exec bash`
+  - Restart bash to enable conda initiation.

+d.
+Get an interactive node on hyak:

+You can use command:
+- `srun -p compute -A stf --nodes=1 --ntasks-per-node=4 --time=2:00:00 --mem=100G --pty/bin/bash`

+The above command will allocate a node from the stf partition.

+Alternatively, you can use command:
+- `srun -p ckpt -A stf --nodes=1 --ntasks-per-node=4 --time=2:00:00 --mem=100G --pty /bin/bash`

+This allows you to use idle resources from other groups across the cluster using the checkpoint partition.

+Additional resource about node setting: https://hyak.uw.edu/docs/compute/scheduling-jobs

+e.
+Set the number of threads can be run at same time:
+- `export OMP_NUM_THREADS=4`

+f.
+Activate the environment you created.
+- `conda activate marco1`

+g. run the python script.
+First make sure in your current working directory, there is your marco.py and the folder named marcodata.

+Here are 2 options for you to run the python script:
+- Option1: `python3 marco.py > output`
+  - The output from training process will be saved in the file named `output`.
+- Option2: `nohup python3 marco.py > output &`
+  - This will run python script in the background, which allow you to work on any other new command while the script is running.

+h.The CNN model your constructed in marco.py will be saved under the folder `/models` in your current working directory, named `marco.h5`.
+As the training process going on, you can find the weights of your models saved under the same folder as well.
+They are named as `marco+number of epoch+validation accuracy+’.hdf5`

+### Step 4: Train the CNN as a batch job on Hyak.<a name="step4"></a>

+a.
+Prepare the python code and python environment after logging on to Hyak:

+The steps are the same as above **step3.a,b,c**.
+No need to repeat if you already completed **step3.a,b,c**.

+b.
+Change the parameter for the script:
+- Make sure in your current working directory, there is your `marco.py` and the folder named `marcodata`.

+- Prepare the slurm script in this current directory (download the script from canvas first).
+  - Replace the ‘chdir=’ in the script with the path of this directory.
+  - You may also need to set the ‘time=’ to a value in according to the number of epochs you specified to run in your marco.py.
+  - (Hint: Use `vi` command)

+c.
+Submit with the command:
+- `sbatch script`

+d.
+Check your submitted job in the queue:
+- `squeue -u yourusername`
+  - Change yourusername to your own user name

+e.
+You will find the model and weights following same way in `step3.h` .
+The output information will be saved in a file named `output`.

+### Step 5: Evaluate the model.<a name="step5"></a>

+The final step is to evaluate the accuracy of the model you obtained from previous training steps.

+The code has been provided in the ‘Model Evaluation’ part in `crystal_image_processing.ipynb`.

+a.
+To run it on Hyak you will need to prepare the code into a python script.

+b.
+Then run it either on interactive node or submit it as batch job.
+Note that the df_test is the test dataset you prepared earlier along with the train and validation dataset, you should make sure this dataset can be correctly loaded when you evaluate the model.

+## Submission. <a name="submission"></a>

+Please submit:
+1. Your python script
+2. The output file (it should be the output from your python code, not the slurm.out)